MAIDSTONE I

 They loaded Gwen’s gear into the backseat of the double cab truck and headed out leaving her and the deer behind.
 Inside the cab Dwight went through the wallet.
 There were the usual identification and credits cards and a whooping thirty-six dollars.

 Dwight was pissed.
-Not only had they left the deer behind, they only had thirty-six lousy dollars for a murder.
+Not only had they left the deer behind, but they also only had thirty-six lousy dollars for a murder.
 That would only get them a few shots and beers at the local American Legion Post.

 Chapter 1